HSLUDEM/DEM_Documentation/paper/paper.md

 # Summary

 The transition to local, decentralised, renewable energy technologies is a promising pathway toward net-zero emission targets in a decarbonised energy system.
 This transition requires systematic evaluation of potential future scenarios across multiple spatial scales [ref_1].
 Computational energy-system models are used for this purpose.
 The *District Energy Model (DEM)* is a Python-based multi-energy system model designed to simulate scenarios from neighbourhood to regional scale, with a focus on the integration of decentralised renewable energy technologies such as solar, wind, and biomass.
 DEM executes simulation and optimisation studies at hourly resolution using a snapshot-year methodology [ref_2].
 It is released as an open-source Python library on PyPi.
 The model can be launched via a command-line interface, not requiring any Python programming knowledge.
 Alternatively, it can be accessed programmatically through a Python API.
 DEM requires two classes of input: *configuration files* and *data files*. *Configuration files* specify the simulation settings (e.g., included buildings, temporal scope, output variables) and define the energy system configuration (e.g., scenarios, technologies, selected year).
-They are provided in YAML format [ref_yaml].
+They are provided in YAML format [@benkiki2009yaml].
 Configuration parameters may also be passed directly through the API. *Data files* contain model data such as energy demand profiles, generation potential, and ambient conditions.
-They are provided in Apache Feather format [ref_feather].
+They are provided in Apache Feather format [@apache2025feather].
 For selected regions, these data files have been pre-compiled from public datasets and made available in a public repository, providing a fully parameterised model without requiring users to source or preprocess data.
 For example, data for a full parametrisation of DEM is available for all municipalities in Switzerland.

 DEM comes with a detailed [documentation](https://dem-documentation.readthedocs.io/en/latest/) with step-by-step instructions, descriptions of modelling approaches and methods, and links to related publications and research.